altwajre/hello-akka/resources/docs/03-actors/07-persistence/README.md

 ```hocon
 akka.actor.default-mailbox.stash-capacity=10000
 ```
 Note that the stash capacity is per actor.
 If you have many persistent actors, e.g. when using cluster sharding, you may need to define a small stash capacity to ensure that the total number of stashed messages in the system doesn’t consume too much memory.
 Additionally, the persistent actor defines three strategies to handle failure when the internal stash capacity is exceeded.
 The default overflow strategy is the ThrowOverflowExceptionStrategy, which discards the current received message and throws a StashOverflowException, causing actor restart if the default supervision strategy is used.
-You can override the internalStashOverflowStrategy method to return DiscardToDeadLetterStrategy or ReplyToStrategy for any “individual” persistent actor, or define the “default” for all persistent actors by providing FQCN, which must be a subclass of StashOverflowStrategyConfigurator, in the persistence configuration:
+You can override the internalStashOverflowStrategy method to return DiscardToDeadLetterStrategy or ReplyToStrategy for any "individual" persistent actor, or define the "default" for all persistent actors by providing FQCN, which must be a subclass of StashOverflowStrategyConfigurator, in the persistence configuration:
 ```hocon
 akka.persistence.internal-stash-overflow-strategy=
   "akka.persistence.ThrowExceptionConfigurator"